College of Textiles

 A new Bachelor of Science degree in yarn Manufacturing was created in 1929.
 The first three graduates earned degrees in 1932.

 Lillian Tyler Jones was the first female to earn a graduate degree from the School of Textiles.
 Her thesis was a study of "the effect of some wet and dry cleaning and stripping and spotting reagents on the relative tensile strength of some acetate and viscose yarns."

-The first female undergraduates in textiles were Eleanor Mae Greene and Virginia Lee Reinheimer, who received Bachelor of Science degrees in Weaving and Designing.
+The first women undergraduates in textiles were Eleanor Mae Greene and Virginia Lee Reinheimer, who received Bachelor of Science degrees in Weaving and Designing.

 Depicted here is part of the 1937 graduating class at the Textile School of NC State College.
 Dean Thomas Nelson is in the front row, seventh from the left.
 The 1937 class was the largest the Textile School had up to that time.

 Additional funds were appropriated to supplement a Public Works Administration grant from the government to construct a new building.
 Textiles faculty objected to a proposed site on Hillsborough Street near the railroad tracks, because smoke, noise, and vibration would be injurious to equipment in the labs.
 Instead, a site proposed on a pecan grove at the far west end of campus was chosen for a four-story, fireproof building of concrete and steel, faced with ...
 More

 The new building for the School of Textiles was dedicated on March 5, 1940.
 Present at the dedication was Textiles Dean Thomas Nelson (from 1925 to 1943), Associate Justice Heriot Clarkson of the NC Supreme Court, and Governor Clyde R. Hoey, who as a young legislator in 1901 had voted to approve the formation of a textile program.
 The building's construction was funded by the Public Works Administration.
 In 1954 it was named for Nelson.

 William C. (Bill) Friday received a Bachelor of Science degree in textile manufacturing.
 He later served as President of both the Consolidated University (1956-1972) and the UNC-System (1972-1986).